 What they did have was a clear point of difference– JointCharge was the only powdered hyaluronic acid joint supplement on the market.

 To market JointCharge effectively, we needed to change the conversation.
 We needed to convince customers that buying HA in a dry form not only wasn’t inconvenient, but it was also the best way to buy it.

 And because the average consumer had no idea what hyaluronic acid was, we first had to educate.

 Over time my contract grew to the point where I became the company’s marketing director and handled everything from marketing strategy to analytics reporting and project management.

 The company began to add customers via education at product shows, AdWords and Facebook, and word of mouth.

 Sales growth multiplied from single to triple digit increases in less than three years.

 JointCharge is evolving from a single product company to a “health and youthness” brand.

-As a result, the redesigned website and launch of the company’s first topical product were put on hold weeks before the go live date.
+As a result, the company put the redesigned website and launch of its first topical product on hold weeks before the go-live date.
 The screenshots for this project are real pages, not mock-ups.

 All I can say is for sure is I’m proud of the chapters I created.
 And the way I was able to change the conversation about joint pain.